sassembla/AssetRails-Support/README.md

 see [versioning in deep](https://github.com/sassembla/AssetRails-Support/blob/master/Versioning.md#versioning-in-deep).

+#Future
+* Unity5 is beta support. but You can use this Asset with Unity 5's new feature, maybe.

 #Caution
-* AssetRails can only run under メタがでてくるモード。
+* AssetRails can only run under "External Version Control Support = isible Meta Files".
-* This Asset is not for generating AssetBundles without Unity Pro license.
+* This Asset is **not** for generating AssetBundles without Unity Pro license.
-* Unity5 is beta support.

 ##Online Support